betadots/hdm/DOCKER.md

 If you are running this directly on the puppet compiler the hiera directory might not be needed.
 But if you have hiera as a seperate repository this might be helpfull.
 You also can mount it directly in the compose file.

+To avoid any trouble with access to the cert files, it might be better to copy them to certs/ directory and adjust the mode so you can use them for sure.

+The db folder might be a volume mounted into your container to save the user database outside of the container.

 ## hdm config example

+This file is used inside the container, so paths have to match to your mounted docker volume.

     development:
       read_only: true